-Social workers can earn continuing education credits while learning how to help grievers with “Guilt & Bereavement,” a continuing education webinar offered by Chesapeake Life Center.
+Social workers, therapists and counselors can earn continuing education credits while learning how to help grievers with “Guilt & Bereavement,” a continuing education webinar offered by Chesapeake Life Center.

 Guilt is a common element in the experience of grieving persons.
 Yet an understanding of its components and its impact on the grief process has not been well-defined.